igormorgado/factory/README.md

 It was made to scratch my own itch therefore do not expect much from it.

-To install just copy to some place on path and edit the variables on top of code.

 Isn't user friendly or user proof therefore be warned, maybe in a near future I will write something easily usable.

+To install just run:

+  ./install.sh

+And follow the instructions after installation procedure.

+If you wish to change anything, take a look on factory.config, but do it before run install.sh.

 Cheers!